trupti-prog/ETL_Weather/README.md

 ETL_Weather
 ================
-ETL Weather Pipeline using AirFlow and Astro
+ETL Weather Pipeline using AirFlow and Astro.

 Your Astro project contains the following files and folders: